dynatrace-oss/unguard/README.md

 Beside the 3 services, a Jaeger deployment is recommended as all the services send traces.

 For setting up Jaeger, please see their [documentation](https://www.jaegertracing.io/docs/1.20/getting-started/).
-Simplest way to start all needed Jaeger components is also with Docker:
+The simplest way to start all needed Jaeger components is with Docker:

 ```
 docker run -d --name jaeger \